MedTechChain/tools/README.md

 ```
 Another alternative is to run the script as root.

+Finally, you could circumvent this using remapping:

+### Enabling User Namespace Remapping in Docker

+Here's how you can set up user namespace remapping:
+* **Configure Docker Daemon**: You need to edit the Docker daemon configuration file, typically located at `/etc/docker/daemon.json`, to enable user namespace remapping.

+    jsonCopy code

+    `{   "userns-remap": "default" }`

+    The `"default"` setting automatically creates and uses a new user and group (`dockremap`) on your host system.
+Docker will assign a range of UIDs and GIDs from the host to be used for the user namespaces.

+* **Restart Docker Service**: After changing the configuration, you'll need to restart the Docker service to apply the changes.
+You can do this by running:

+    bashCopy code

+    `sudo systemctl restart docker`

+* **Verify the Configuration**: Once Docker restarts, any new container you run will have user namespace remapping enabled.
+Files created by `root` inside the container will be owned by the `dockremap` user on the host.

+* **Custom Mapping**: If you want a specific user on your host to own the files, you can create a custom mapping instead of using `"default"`.
+First, ensure the user and corresponding group exist on your host, then specify them in the Docker daemon configuration:

+    jsonCopy code

+    `{   "userns-remap": "yourusername" }`

+    Replace `yourusername` with the actual username on your host system.
+Docker will need to be able to find or create a subordinate UID and GID range entry for this user in `/etc/subuid` and `/etc/subgid`.

+* **Adjust Permissions and Ownership**: Ensure that the directory on the host that you're using for the bind mount has the appropriate permissions so that the remapped user can read, write, and execute as necessary.

 2. `Explorer not available`: Sometimes Explorer does not work, though the container is running.
-This is because the image is badly design, and we cannot change it, making the container to remain alive even when the server itself dies within the container.
-To fix this, restart the container:
+This is because the image is badly designed, making the container to remain alive even when the server itself dies within the container.
+To fix this, restart the container and constantly check logs:
 ```
 docker restart explorer.medtechchain.nl
 ```